 There are 4 different roles that a user can be assigned.
 Host, Producer, Guest, and Audience.

 There must be a host for every recording.
+However hosts can also join the studio as producers (more on this below).
 This user will decide when a recording starts and stops.
 They will also have full control over the session.
 Certain features like enabling echo cancellation, viewing mic levels, and selecting session settings will be available to this user.
 Hosts may also join as producers if they do not wish to be recorded.